Hechicero

-Hechicero (Spanish for "Sorcerer") is a Mexican luchador enmascarado (masked professional wrestler).
+Hechicero (Spanish for "Sorcerer") is a Mexican professional wrestler.
 He is signed to American promotion All Elite Wrestling (AEW), where he is a member of the Don Callis Family.
-He is also signed to Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is a one-time CMLL World Heavyweight Champion, a one-time NWA World Historic Light Heavyweight Champion, and a one-time CMLL World Trios Champion.

-He also makes appearances on the Mexican independent circuit, as well as in Japan for CMLL's partner promotion New Japan Pro-Wrestling (NJPW) and in the United States for AEW's sister promotion Ring of Honor (ROH).
+He is also signed to Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is the current CMLL World Heavyweight Champion in his second reign.
+He also makes appearances in Japan for CMLL's partner promotion New Japan Pro-Wrestling (NJPW) and in the United States for AEW's sister promotion Ring of Honor (ROH).

 Hechicero's real name is not publicly known, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.
-He was formerly billed as Rey Hechicero (Spanish for "Wizard King") when making appearances outside CMLL, but there is no pretense that it is two different characters that he is playing.
+He was formerly billed as Rey Hechicero ("Wizard King") when making appearances outside CMLL, but there is no pretense that it is two different characters that he is playing.
+In CMLL, he is a one-time NWA World Historic Light Heavyweight Champion, one-time CMLL World Trios Champion with Euforia and Mephisto as part of Los Infernales, and the winner of the 2023 Leyenda de Azul tournament.

 Professional wrestling career

+Early career (2001–2014)

-In lucha libre, there is a long-standing tradition of keeping the personal information of masked wrestlers private from the public, including wrestling promotions not revealing their real names and news outlets not asking for personal details in interviews.
-Because of this tradition, the real name of the wrestler known under the ring names Rey Hechicero and Hechicero is not public knowledge, nor has the year of his birth been established, Hechicero himself has stated that he made his debut, on February 15, 2001, referring to it as "Hechicero's" birthday.
-Hechicero resides in Monterrey, Nuevo León, Mexico, but it has not been confirmed if this is also his birthplace.
-During interviews, he revealed that he had been trained by a number of Monterrey local wrestlers, both before making his debut and after, such as Arcángel, Cachorrro Zapata, Chucho Villa, Garringo, Mario Segura, and Pequeño Diamante, as well as Japanese wrestler Katsuyori Shibata.
+In Mexico, there is a long-standing tradition of keeping the personal information of masked wrestlers private from the public, including wrestling promotions not revealing their real names and news outlets not asking for personal details in interviews.
+As such, the real name of the wrestler known under the ring names Rey Hechicero and Hechicero is not public knowledge, nor has the year of his birth been established.
+Hechicero himself has stated that he made his debut for a local wrestling promotion in Monterrey, Nuevo León on February 15, 2001, referring to it as "Hechicero's" birthday; it has not been confirmed if Monterrey is his birthplace, although it is where he resides.
+During interviews, he revealed that he had been trained by a number of Monterrey local wrestlers, both before and after his debut, such as Arcángel, Cachorrro Zapata, Chucho Villa, Garringo, Mario Segura and Pequeño Diamante, as well as Japanese wrestler Katsuyori Shibata.
+In 2004, Rey Hechicero was listed as having worked a number of matches for the Naucalpan-based International Wrestling Revolution Group (IWRG), but did not tour extensively outside Nuevo León.